A Faster Generalized Two-Stage Approximate Top-K

-Our main contributions are as follows. \textbf{Theoretically}, we derive an expression that connects $K'$, $K$ and $B$ to the expected recall.
-Using this expression, we find the parameters $K'$ and $B$ for our algorithm that meet the user-specified average recall target.
-While the full potential of this result is realized by choosing $K'>1$, it is interesting to note that even for $K'=1$ (i.e., the setting of~\citet{chern2022tpuknnknearestneighbor}), our bound on the number of buckets is provably a factor of $2$ tighter than theirs, which improves parameter selection and, in most cases, more than doubles the performance of the original algorithm.
+\textbf{Theoretically}, we derive an expression relating $K'$, $K$ and $B$ to the expected recall.
+Using this expression, we select the parameters $K'$ and $B$ for our algorithm that satisfy the user-specified average recall target.
+While the full potential is realized by choosing $K'>1$, interestingly, even for $K'=1$, the setting of~\citet{chern2022tpuknnknearestneighbor}, our bound on the number of buckets is provably a factor of $2$ tighter than theirs, which improves parameter selection and, in most cases, more than doubles the performance of the original algorithm.
 For $K' > 1$, the gains are even higher.

-\textbf{Empirically}, we efficiently implement our improved algorithm ($K' > 1$) for TPUs using Pallas and demonstrate an order of magnitude improvement in latency on TPUv5e chips compared to the algorithm proposed in~\citet{chern2022tpuknnknearestneighbor}.
-We provide two implementations: (i) an unfused version that executes the two stages as two separate \textit{kernels} (background on "kernels" is in Section \ref{sec:background} for an explanation of kernel), and (ii) a matmul-fused version that fuses the first stage with a matrix multiplication (background on fusion and related matmuls are in Sections~\ref{sec:background} and~\ref{sec:problem}).
-In the earlier example of identifying the top 2\% of the hidden activations, our implementations for $K'=4$ make the Top-$K$ step 24$\times$ faster than \texttt{jax.lax.approx\_max\_k} and reduce the time taken by approximate Top-$k$ to less than the corresponding matrix multiplication, resulting in an overall speedup of 6.7$\times$.
+\textbf{Empirically}, we implement our generalized algorithm ($K' > 1$) for TPUs using Pallas and demonstrate an order of magnitude speedup in latency on TPUv5e chips compared to the original algorithm.
+We provide two implementations: (i) an unfused version that executes the two stages as two separate \textit{kernels} (background on "kernels" is in Section \ref{sec:background}); and (ii) a matmul-fused version that fuses the first stage with a matrix multiplication (background on fusion and related matmuls are in Sections~\ref{sec:background} and~\ref{sec:problem}).
+In the earlier example of identifying the top 2\% of hidden activations, our implementations for $K'=4$ make the Top-$K$ step 24$\times$ faster than \texttt{jax.lax.approx\_max\_k}.
+This reduces the time taken by approximate Top-$K$ to below that of the corresponding matrix multiplication, resulting in an overall speedup of 6.7$\times$.
 These localized gains translate into significant end-to-end gains; in Appendix \ref{sec:speedups_sparse_mlp_training}, we provide a holistic breakdown of the training costs of a sparse transformer block.
 We share the code for our TPU implementations in Appendix \ref{lst:pallas_implementation} and \ref{lst:fused_pallas_implementation}.